Cankaya Ankara, Turkey Travel Guide

 A Roman victory column erected in 362 AD.
 It commemorates Emperor Julian the Apostate's visit to Ancyra.
 Located in Ulus, accessible to public view in a small square.

-These sites are testament to Ankara's layered history, from Roman provincial capital to modern republic.
-They give direct links to the city's ancient past.
+These places are testament to Ankara's layered history, from The time of the romans provincial capital to modern republic.
+They give direct links to the city''s distant history.

-Consider a combined visit to these historical sites and the Museum of Anatolian Civilizations, as they cluster in the Ulus area.
+Consider a joint visit to these historical sites and the Museum of Anatolian Civilizations, as they cluster in the Ulus area.

 Ankara offers green spaces for relaxation and outdoor enjoyment, portraying a respite from urban exploration.